fujexo/sensor-network/README.md

 * cp .env.example .env
 * Edit .end to fit your needs

-## Ports to open if you have use a firewall
+## Ports to open if you use a firewall

 * 3000 (Grafana - show graphs) HTTP
 * 1883 (Mosquitto - incoming data) MQTT